pelavarre/byoverbs/futures.md

 i gather notes here when they reach me, then later i spread them out above

 + o=$OLDPWD  # for the sake of $o in command lines
++ compositional - o for run it in or on the $OLDPWD
 + open.py session should stay open till Tty Eof, and log its work

 + cache requests get/post & subprocess run